bmay51213/bmay51213.github.io/_posts/2020-06-22-predictiveanalyticsr.md

 ![png](/images/predictiveanalytics/000043.png)

-The data was examined for high levels of correlation between the input variables to look for redundancy.
+The data was examined for high levels of correlation between the input variables to look for redundancy using a correlation plot.
 The categorical variables (almost all of which are the target variables) were excluded.

 ```r
 library(corrplot)